Syllabus

 Beyond lectures and assessments, the other time commitment for the class is background reading, which will be listed for most lectures.
 We recommend completing it before the lecture and referencing it for the homework.

-Note: multiple editions of this book exist.
-We will primarily be using the RISC-V edition, which is available for free via the Brown University library (listed readings will be in reference to this edition).
 We will cover emerging applications and other topics in other readings.
 The additional readings will be accessible through Canvas or through the library.

 Time expectations